AlphabetsAlphabets/UMA/README.md

+# Announcements
+Production of UMA will halt to a considerable ammount.
+Due to my inability to build GUI applications, I have decided to take some time to learn exactly that.
+Updates of the GUI will be available in the GUI branch under the folder [__GUI__](https://github.com/YJH16120/UMA/tree/GUI/GUI).

 # Warnings
 Since you are **not** supposed to do this.
 It means that this is of course **illegal** use this at your own risk.
 I will not be responsible for anything that happens to you due to your use of this application, and will not be held accountable